elastic/kibana/src/plugins/data/public/public.api.md

 import { $Values } from '@kbn/utility-types';
 import _ from 'lodash';
 import { Action } from 'history';
-import { ApplicationStart } from 'kibana/public';
+import { ApiResponse } from '@elastic/elasticsearch/lib/Transport';
 import { Assign } from '@kbn/utility-types';
+import { BehaviorSubject } from 'rxjs';
 import Boom from 'boom';
-import { Breadcrumb } from '@elastic/eui';
-import { BulkIndexDocumentsParams } from 'elasticsearch';
-import { CatAliasesParams } from 'elasticsearch';
-import { CatAllocationParams } from 'elasticsearch';
-import { CatCommonParams } from 'elasticsearch';
-import { CatFielddataParams } from 'elasticsearch';
-import { CatHealthParams } from 'elasticsearch';
-import { CatHelpParams } from 'elasticsearch';
-import { CatIndicesParams } from 'elasticsearch';
-import { CatRecoveryParams } from 'elasticsearch';
-import { CatSegmentsParams } from 'elasticsearch';
-import { CatShardsParams } from 'elasticsearch';
-import { CatSnapshotsParams } from 'elasticsearch';
-import { CatTasksParams } from 'elasticsearch';
-import { CatThreadPoolParams } from 'elasticsearch';
-import { ClearScrollParams } from 'elasticsearch';
-import { Client } from 'elasticsearch';
-import { ClusterAllocationExplainParams } from 'elasticsearch';
-import { ClusterGetSettingsParams } from 'elasticsearch';
-import { ClusterHealthParams } from 'elasticsearch';
-import { ClusterPendingTasksParams } from 'elasticsearch';
-import { ClusterPutSettingsParams } from 'elasticsearch';
-import { ClusterRerouteParams } from 'elasticsearch';
-import { ClusterStateParams } from 'elasticsearch';
-import { ClusterStatsParams } from 'elasticsearch';
 import { Component } from 'react';
 import { CoreSetup } from 'src/core/public';
+import { CoreSetup as CoreSetup_2 } from 'kibana/public';
 import { CoreStart } from 'kibana/public';
 import { CoreStart as CoreStart_2 } from 'src/core/public';
-import { CountParams } from 'elasticsearch';
-import { CreateDocumentParams } from 'elasticsearch';
-import { DeleteDocumentByQueryParams } from 'elasticsearch';
-import { DeleteDocumentParams } from 'elasticsearch';
-import { DeleteScriptParams } from 'elasticsearch';
-import { DeleteTemplateParams } from 'elasticsearch';
 import { Ensure } from '@kbn/utility-types';
 import { ErrorToastOptions } from 'src/core/public/notifications';
+import { EuiBreadcrumb } from '@elastic/eui';
 import { EuiButtonEmptyProps } from '@elastic/eui';
 import { EuiComboBoxProps } from '@elastic/eui';
 import { EuiConfirmModalProps } from '@elastic/eui';
-import { EuiFieldText } from '@elastic/eui';
 import { EuiGlobalToastListToast } from '@elastic/eui';
 import { ExclusiveUnion } from '@elastic/eui';
-import { ExistsParams } from 'elasticsearch';
-import { ExplainParams } from 'elasticsearch';
-import { ExpressionAstFunction } from 'src/plugins/expressions/public';
+import { ExpressionAstFunction } from 'src/plugins/expressions/common';
 import { ExpressionsSetup } from 'src/plugins/expressions/public';
-import { FieldStatsParams } from 'elasticsearch';
-import { GenericParams } from 'elasticsearch';
-import { GetParams } from 'elasticsearch';
-import { GetResponse } from 'elasticsearch';
-import { GetScriptParams } from 'elasticsearch';
-import { GetSourceParams } from 'elasticsearch';
-import { GetTemplateParams } from 'elasticsearch';
+import { FetchOptions as FetchOptions_2 } from 'src/plugins/data/public';
 import { History } from 'history';
 import { Href } from 'history';
-import { HttpSetup } from 'src/core/public';
-import { HttpStart } from 'src/core/public';
 import { IconType } from '@elastic/eui';
-import { IndexDocumentParams } from 'elasticsearch';
-import { IndicesAnalyzeParams } from 'elasticsearch';
-import { IndicesClearCacheParams } from 'elasticsearch';
-import { IndicesCloseParams } from 'elasticsearch';
-import { IndicesCreateParams } from 'elasticsearch';
-import { IndicesDeleteAliasParams } from 'elasticsearch';
-import { IndicesDeleteParams } from 'elasticsearch';
-import { IndicesDeleteTemplateParams } from 'elasticsearch';
-import { IndicesExistsAliasParams } from 'elasticsearch';
-import { IndicesExistsParams } from 'elasticsearch';
-import { IndicesExistsTemplateParams } from 'elasticsearch';
-import { IndicesExistsTypeParams } from 'elasticsearch';
-import { IndicesFlushParams } from 'elasticsearch';
-import { IndicesFlushSyncedParams } from 'elasticsearch';
-import { IndicesForcemergeParams } from 'elasticsearch';
-import { IndicesGetAliasParams } from 'elasticsearch';
-import { IndicesGetFieldMappingParams } from 'elasticsearch';
-import { IndicesGetMappingParams } from 'elasticsearch';
-import { IndicesGetParams } from 'elasticsearch';
-import { IndicesGetSettingsParams } from 'elasticsearch';
-import { IndicesGetTemplateParams } from 'elasticsearch';
-import { IndicesGetUpgradeParams } from 'elasticsearch';
-import { IndicesOpenParams } from 'elasticsearch';
-import { IndicesPutAliasParams } from 'elasticsearch';
-import { IndicesPutMappingParams } from 'elasticsearch';
-import { IndicesPutSettingsParams } from 'elasticsearch';
-import { IndicesPutTemplateParams } from 'elasticsearch';
-import { IndicesRecoveryParams } from 'elasticsearch';
-import { IndicesRefreshParams } from 'elasticsearch';
-import { IndicesRolloverParams } from 'elasticsearch';
-import { IndicesSegmentsParams } from 'elasticsearch';
-import { IndicesShardStoresParams } from 'elasticsearch';
-import { IndicesShrinkParams } from 'elasticsearch';
-import { IndicesStatsParams } from 'elasticsearch';
-import { IndicesUpdateAliasesParams } from 'elasticsearch';
-import { IndicesUpgradeParams } from 'elasticsearch';
-import { IndicesValidateQueryParams } from 'elasticsearch';
-import { InfoParams } from 'elasticsearch';
-import { IngestDeletePipelineParams } from 'elasticsearch';
-import { IngestGetPipelineParams } from 'elasticsearch';
-import { IngestPutPipelineParams } from 'elasticsearch';
-import { IngestSimulateParams } from 'elasticsearch';
 import { InjectedIntl } from '@kbn/i18n/react';
+import { ISearchSource as ISearchSource_2 } from 'src/plugins/data/public';
 import { IStorageWrapper } from 'src/plugins/kibana_utils/public';
 import { IUiSettingsClient } from 'src/core/public';
-import { IUiSettingsClient as IUiSettingsClient_3 } from 'kibana/public';
+import { KibanaClient } from '@elastic/elasticsearch/api/kibana';
 import { KibanaConfigType } from 'src/core/server/kibana_config';
 import { Location } from 'history';
 import { LocationDescriptorObject } from 'history';
 import { MaybePromise } from '@kbn/utility-types';
-import { MGetParams } from 'elasticsearch';
-import { MGetResponse } from 'elasticsearch';
+import { METRIC_TYPE } from '@kbn/analytics';
 import { Moment } from 'moment';
 import moment from 'moment';
-import { MSearchParams } from 'elasticsearch';
-import { MSearchResponse } from 'elasticsearch';
-import { MSearchTemplateParams } from 'elasticsearch';
-import { MTermVectorsParams } from 'elasticsearch';
 import { NameList } from 'elasticsearch';
-import { NodesHotThreadsParams } from 'elasticsearch';
-import { NodesInfoParams } from 'elasticsearch';
-import { NodesStatsParams } from 'elasticsearch';
 import { Observable } from 'rxjs';
 import { Path } from 'history';
-import { PingParams } from 'elasticsearch';
 import { Plugin as Plugin_2 } from 'src/core/public';
 import { PluginInitializerContext as PluginInitializerContext_2 } from 'src/core/public';
 import { PopoverAnchorPosition } from '@elastic/eui';
 import { PublicUiSettingsParams } from 'src/core/server/types';
-import { PutScriptParams } from 'elasticsearch';
-import { PutTemplateParams } from 'elasticsearch';
 import React from 'react';
 import * as React_2 from 'react';
+import { RecursiveReadonly } from '@kbn/utility-types';
-import { ReindexParams } from 'elasticsearch';
+import { Reporter } from '@kbn/analytics';
-import { ReindexRethrottleParams } from 'elasticsearch';
+import { RequestAdapter } from 'src/plugins/inspector/common';
-import { RenderSearchTemplateParams } from 'elasticsearch';
+import { RequestStatistics } from 'src/plugins/inspector/common';
 import { Required } from '@kbn/utility-types';
 import * as Rx from 'rxjs';
+import { SavedObject } from 'src/core/server';
-import { SavedObject as SavedObject_2 } from 'src/core/public';
+import { SavedObject as SavedObject_3 } from 'src/core/public';
 import { SavedObjectsClientContract } from 'src/core/public';
-import { ScrollParams } from 'elasticsearch';
-import { SearchParams } from 'elasticsearch';
+import { Search } from '@elastic/elasticsearch/api/requestParams';
 import { SearchResponse as SearchResponse_2 } from 'elasticsearch';
-import { SearchShardsParams } from 'elasticsearch';
-import { SearchTemplateParams } from 'elasticsearch';
-import { SimpleSavedObject } from 'src/core/public';
-import { SnapshotCreateParams } from 'elasticsearch';
-import { SnapshotCreateRepositoryParams } from 'elasticsearch';
-import { SnapshotDeleteParams } from 'elasticsearch';
-import { SnapshotDeleteRepositoryParams } from 'elasticsearch';
-import { SnapshotGetParams } from 'elasticsearch';
-import { SnapshotGetRepositoryParams } from 'elasticsearch';
-import { SnapshotRestoreParams } from 'elasticsearch';
-import { SnapshotStatusParams } from 'elasticsearch';
-import { SnapshotVerifyRepositoryParams } from 'elasticsearch';
+import { SerializedFieldFormat as SerializedFieldFormat_2 } from 'src/plugins/expressions/common';
 import { Subscription } from 'rxjs';
-import { SuggestParams } from 'elasticsearch';
-import { TasksCancelParams } from 'elasticsearch';
-import { TasksGetParams } from 'elasticsearch';
-import { TasksListParams } from 'elasticsearch';
-import { TermvectorsParams } from 'elasticsearch';
 import { Toast } from 'kibana/public';
 import { ToastInputFields } from 'src/core/public/notifications';
-import { ToastsStart } from 'kibana/public';
+import { ToastsSetup } from 'kibana/public';
+import { TransportRequestOptions } from '@elastic/elasticsearch/lib/Transport';
+import { TransportRequestParams } from '@elastic/elasticsearch/lib/Transport';
+import { TransportRequestPromise } from '@elastic/elasticsearch/lib/Transport';
 import { TypeOf } from '@kbn/config-schema';
 import { UiActionsSetup } from 'src/plugins/ui_actions/public';
 import { UiActionsStart } from 'src/plugins/ui_actions/public';
 import { Unit } from '@elastic/datemath';
 import { UnregisterCallback } from 'history';
-import { UpdateDocumentByQueryParams } from 'elasticsearch';
-import { UpdateDocumentParams } from 'elasticsearch';
+import { UnwrapPromiseOrReturn } from '@kbn/utility-types';
 import { UserProvidedValues } from 'src/core/server/types';

 // Warning: (ae-forgotten-export) The symbol "AggConfigSerialized" needs to be exported by the entry point index.d.ts